 I wrote 12 of 13 songs on a Kawai GM-12 I acquired in the fall of 2010.
 When I bought my Kawai grand piano, I wondered - what will you and I do together?
-The instrument spoke to me and gave me thoughts, solace and inspiration.
+The instrument spoke to me and gave me ideas, thoughts, solace and inspiration.
 I love this piano.
-We have tailored the action to my liking with my great technician, Blake Richardson – well it is "Cadillac".
+We have tailored the action to my liking – yes, a team effort -well it is "Cadillac".

 The first track is Perpetual.
 The opening motif came to me in 1985 – written on a small 42” Kawai upright while I was in Vancouver, BC.
 Over the next three years, the rest of the song came through and I ended up recording it with a full band at Skywalker Sound, in Nicasio, California - only to strip away the instrumentation, uncovering the solo piano track which now opens my project.

 For the other pieces, I worked on the various aspects, versions and ideas over a 5 year period revisiting, arranging, rearranging, and scoring.
 It was really only until December of 2016 that the project came to life in its entirety.

 So began the next journey or should I say adventure.
 I had heard of and had always wanted to work at Real World – Peter Gabriel's Studio in England

 I footnoted one work, Endless June, with “Lake Tahoe” based on a track off of Kate Bush’s, 50 Words for Snow.
 To make a long story short, Patrick Phillips (who recorded that track) entered my life – as my engineer at Real World Studios.
 I loved the sound of his work with Kate Bush – and his demeanor and patience was wonderful.